stoeps13/connections-doc/source/admin/install/t_modify_installation.md

     -   The Home page, News, and Search applications are required and cannot be removed.
 10. Enter the administrative ID and password of the Deployment Manager.

+    !!! note
-    **Note:** This ID is set to the connectionsAdmin J2C authentication alias, which is mapped to the following Java™ EE roles: dsx-admin, widget-admin, and search-admin.
+    This ID is set to the connectionsAdmin J2C authentication alias, which is mapped to the following Java™ EE roles: dsx-admin, widget-admin, and search-admin.
 It is also used by the service integration bus.
 If you plan to use security management software such as Tivoli® Access Manager or SiteMinder, the ID that you specify here must exist in the LDAP directory.
 For more information, see the *Switching to unique administrator IDs for system level communication* topic.

 11. Configure your topology: